Skip to main content

 Azure Key Vault

-1. Sign in to the Azure portal as a Global Administrator and grant admin consent for the platform’s application using one of:
+1. Authorize the platform in your Azure tenant.
+This step registers the platform as a service principal in your tenant, allowing it to interact with your Key Vault securely.
+Sign in to the Azure portal as a Global Administrator and grant admin consent for the platform’s application using one of:

-• Key Vault Crypto User — for cryptographic operations (wrap/unwrap keys)
+• Key Vault Crypto User — allows cryptographic operations like wrapping and unwrapping keys, required for BYOK functionality

-• Key Vault Reader — for reading Key Vault metadata
+• Key Vault Reader — allows reading metadata about the Key Vault and its resources

 Data Settings